NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 This text accompanies the ESP code [here]( https://github.com/NelisW/IoTPlay/blob/master/PlatformIO-IDE/interrupt/src/main.ino)

+The code developed here uses the Arduino-IDE ESP8266 core libraries,  in the [platformio-ide](https://github.com/NelisW/myOpenHab/blob/master/docs/413b-ESP8266-PlatformIO-Arduino-Framework.md).
+Using the Arduino core libraries simplifies the coding considerably compared to writing code in the Expressif SDK.

 ## Use case
 The alarm must be deployed to cover an area outside the house, such that sustained movement in Zone 1 must trigger the alarm, movement in Zone 2 must not trigger the alarm, but movement in either of the zones must switch on the light.